 Projection is to unconsciously take an unwanted element of your personality and then attribute it to someone else.
 It is a denial of this trait of oneself then assigned to another.

 “Projection is one of the commonest psychic phenomena… everything that is unconscious in ourselves we discover in our neighbour, and we treat him accordingly”Carl Jung

 To begin facing your shadow is to withdraw your projections from the internal world only to then integrate this element of our personality into conscious awareness.
 Rather than allowing projections to go unchecked, we must acknowledge their occurrences and then how we respond determines our ability to integrate the shadow.

 This is no spring cleaning.

-A very interesting tangent Jung takes with his writings on projection is how this phenomena can manifest at the group level.
+A very interesting tangent Jung takes with his writings on projection is how these phenomena can manifest at the group level.

-Jung offers an explanation for heightened susceptibility to authoritarian movements those individuals who have failed to face up to their shadow.
+Jung offers an explanation that links susceptibility to authoritarian movements and those who have failed to face up to their shadow.
 As the ‘other’ is repeatedly painted with a myriad of villainous traits they are presented as group-wide scapegoats for individuals to project onto.

 “Not that these others are wholly without blame, for even the worst projection is at least hung on a hook, perhaps a very small one, but still a hook offered by the other person”Carl Jung

-And therefore as group projection phenomena iterates further outwards it is made clear that this can lead to war…
+And therefore as group projection phenomena iterate further outwards it is made clear that this can lead to war…

 “The greatest danger to civilisation is not in the weapons we have at our disposal but in our ability to understand our own selves”Carl Jung